Lednerb/bilberry-hugo-theme/README.md

 audiofile: "<audio-file-url>"        # location of audio file (only ogg, mp3, or wav formats)
 ```

-For example, if an MP3 audio file is stored in the `static` folder, you can set the `audiofile` variable as follows:
+For example, if an `MP3` audio file is stored in the `static` folder, you can set the `audiofile` front matter variable as follows:
 ```markdown
 audiofile: "/<audio-file-name>.mp3"
 ```